-- a) We first simplify Problem (P1) by reformulating it into a problem where country i's government chooses the vector of prices $\mathbb{P}i = \{\tilde{\mathbf{P}}{ii}, \tilde{\mathbf{P}}{ji}, \tilde{\mathbf{P}}{ij}\}$ associated with its own economy.
-Country i's optimal tax/subsidy schedule $\mathbb{T}i^ \equiv (\mathbf{t}i^, \mathbf{x}i^, \mathbf{s}i^)$ is then recovered from the optimal price vector \mathbb{P}i^ . - b) The second step characterizes the first-order conditions (F.O.C.) associated with country i's reformulated optimal policy problem.
-This step uses two tricks to overcome the complications associated with general equilibrium analysis: First, we use the envelope conditions associated with optimal demand choices to net our redundant behavioral responses.
-Second, we identify additional envelope conditions that are specific to Problem (P1).
-Most importantly, we capitalize on the observation that general equilibrium income effects and wage effects in the rest of the world are welfare neutral at the optimum.
-That is, we can derive the system of F.O.C. associated with (P1) as if \mathbf{w}{-i} were constant and Marshallian demand functions, $Q{ji,k} = \mathcal{D}{ji,k}(Y_i, \tilde{\mathbf{P}}i)$, were income-inelastic.
+- a) We first simplify Problem (P1) by reformulating it into a problem where country i's government chooses the vector of prices Pi = { P̃ii, P̃ji, P̃ij } associated with its own economy.
+Country i's optimal tax/subsidy schedule T\i ≡ (t\i, x\i, s\i) is then recovered from the optimal price vector P\i. - b) The second step characterizes the first-order conditions (F.O.C.) associated with country i's reformulated optimal policy problem.
+This step uses two tricks to overcome the complications associated with general equilibrium analysis: First, we use the envelope conditions associated with optimal demand choices to net out redundant behavioral responses.
+Second, we identify additional neutrality conditions that are specific to Problem

-21The above approximation derives from Wu, Yin, Vosoughi, Studer, Cavallaro, and Dick's (2013) first-order approximated inverse of a diagonally-dominant matrix.
+&lt;sup>21The above approximation derives from Wu, Yin, Vosoughi, Studer, Cavallaro, and Dick's (2013) first-order approximated inverse of a diagonally-dominant matrix.
 Figure (2) in Appendix E illustrates the precision of this approximation.
-The same appendix also presents an exact (approximation-free) formulation for $\omega{ii,k}$.
+The same appendix also presents an exact (approximation-free) formulation for $\omega{ji,k}$ .

-22Note that $\omega{ji,k}$ can be negative under free entry if σ_k is sufficiently small.
-Intuitively, each origin j-industry k exhibits a "backward-falling" supply curve, which implies that expanding the supply of ji,k deflates the producer price index associated with origin j-industry k via increased firm entry.
+&lt;sup>22Note that $\omega{ji,k}$ can be negative under free entry if $\sigma_k$ is sufficiently small.
+Intuitively, each origin j-industry k exhibits a "backward-falling" supply curve, which implies that expanding the supply of ji, k deflates the producer price index associated with origin j-industry k via increased firm entry.